corentinplumet/corentinplumet.github.io/index.md

 ## But is there a correlation...

 In the previous part, we saw that there might be an increase in the proportion of views for video games related pages after the mobility drop.
-To get a representation of this shift in attention, we can plot the relative proportion increase between the pre-lockdown and post-lockdown period.
+To get a representation of this shift in attention, we can plot the relative increase in proportion between the pre-lockdown and post-lockdown period.

 <p align="center">
   <img src="/assets/img/medianpercentage.png" />
 </p>

-We can see that there is a clear tendancy of increase in attention towards video games during the lockdown period as all the countries, except for Finland, experienced an increase in percentage of pageviews related to video games amongst all the wikipedia pageviews.
-Also, with this graph it's clear that the intensity of lockdown had an impact on the attention shift towards videogames.
-Indeed, the countries with an unrestrictive lockdown (yellow: Sweden, Korea, Japan) experienced a small increase in attention compared to the 2 groups with a restrictive and very restrictive lockdown.
-It also seems like the red group (very restrictive lockdown) had a larger increase compared to the orange group (restrictive lockdown), but the difference is less likely to be significant than with the unrestrictive lockdown.
+There is a clear tendancy of increase in attention towards video games during the lockdown period as all the countries, except for Finland, experienced an increase in percentage of pageviews related to video games on Wikipedia.
+And with this graph, it is clear that the intensity of lockdown had an impact on the attention shift towards videogames.
+The countries with an unrestrictive lockdown (yellow: Sweden, Korea, Japan) experienced a small increase in attention compared to the 2 groups with a restrictive and very restrictive lockdown.
+It also looks like the red group (very restrictive lockdown) had a larger increase compared to the orange group (restrictive lockdown), but the difference is less significant than the one with the unrestrictive lockdown group.

 <div align="center">
 <iframe